metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 Therefore clean reload is the most sane and economically efficient method and it gives let's say 99% certainty.

-But to have 100% certainty one would have to recycle the computer, bury the remains underground and never use a computer again.
+To have 100% certainty one would have to recycle the computer, bury the remains underground and never use a computer again.

 [Table of Contents](#table-of-contents)